Updated on: 11/22/2019

 - Negative posts about the defendant: After your accident, you’re likely very angry at the person or party that injured you.
 Resisting the urge to bash the at-fault person on social media can be difficult, but it’s important you do so.
 Negative posts about the defendant can be used to portray you as bitter, unhinged or “sue happy.”

 - Lack of emotional distress: As part of your personal injury lawsuit, you may be looking for damages related to emotional distress.
 If your social media feeds are full of pictures of you smiling, laughing, partying and generally enjoying life, it will likely be used against you.
 The insurance company will argue that the incident did not have a serious impact on you.
 While you may be feeling better in the weeks and months after your accident, it’s best to refrain from posting that.

 - Destruction of evidence: If you do post something and decide to delete it, the insurance company’s lawyers will argue that you destroyed evidence.
 If it wasn’t that bad, why delete it?
 Even a simple misstep could derail your case.

 These guidelines don’t just apply to you.
 Instruct your friends and family to not post about you, as their feeds will be monitored as well.

-If you or someone you love has experienced an injury caused by the negligence of another, contact Attorney Chris Davis and the legal team at Davis Law Group, P.S.
-Dedicated to your best interest, Davis Law Group’s personal injury lawyers will protect your rights and pursue the most favorable outcome possible.
-Call (206) 539-0969 or fill out the contact form on this page for a free case evaluation.
+If you or someone you love has suffered an injury because of another person's negligence, contact Attorney Chris Davis and the legal team at Davis Law Group, P.S.
+Dedicated to your best interest, Davis Law Group’s team of personal injury lawyers will protect your rights and pursue the most favorable outcome possible.
+Call (206) 727-4000 or fill out the contact form on this page for a free case evaluation.